 How to Make Vanilla Extract

 Many recipes will tell you to add 1 cup of vodka, and then add another cup after the first is gone.
-I do not subscribe to this theory because the first batch is good/super dark and the second batch is a little weak.
-So I just add it all at once.
+I do not subscribe to this theory because the first batch is good and dark and the second batch is a little weak.
+So, I just add it all at once.

 See how easy making vanilla extract is?
 I love this stuff!